-Scroll to the end of this affiliate marketing how-to guide to view our How to Start an Affiliate Site in 13 Steps infographic.
+Scroll to the end of this how to affiliate marketing guide to view our How to Start an Affiliate Site in 15 Steps infographic.

-As you learn how to start affiliate marketing on your blog, always keep in mind that you might sell it one day.
+As you learn how to become an affiliate marketer with your blog, always keep in mind that you might sell it one day.
 Keep accounts, hosting, social media profiles and everything associated to it clean and organised so one day you might be able to hand the keys to a prospective buyer with minimal work.

 Below we’ll outline some of our top search optimisation tips to help you be successful when after your learn how to start affiliate marketing on your blog.

-How to Start Affiliate Marketing in 13 Steps; a Checklist
+How to Become an Affiliate Marketer in 15 Steps; a Checklist

 1. Choose a Very, Very Specific Niche

-Bloggers who didn’t do enough research learning how to start affiliate marketing on their blog will often start off with a broad niche thinking they can earn more commissions by promoting a wide set of products.
+Bloggers who didn’t do enough research learning how to become an affiliate marketer will often start off with a broad niche thinking they can earn more commissions by promoting a wide set of products.
 Some might also aim for an affiliate niche that’s already dominated by big brands like cheap travel deals or health products.

 Our advice?
-Don’t go for niches that already have a high amount of (ad) competition; instead, aim for ones with low competition.
-That may mean lower traffic, but how much traffic were you going to get when competing with big money sites, anyway?
+Don’t go for niches that already have a high amount of competition; instead, aim for ones with low competition.
+That may mean lower traffic –but it also means less competition, faster ranking on Google, and as a result, more commissions!
 In other words, reach for the low hanging fruit.

-Consider using a tool like SEOMoz Keyword Difficulty Tool to determine how high or low the competition is for the niche/keyword group you are going for.
+Consider using a tool like Keysearch to determine how high or low the competition is for the niche/keyword group you are going for.
+It’s incredibly cheap, it’s quite effective, and it provides much more insight than Google’s Keyword Tool for Adsense.

 Start with a small, targeted niche and be very selective in the products you promote as to not spread your keyword pool too thin.
-You can earn enough money to travel forever by promoting the right products and services.
+Affiliate marketing for bloggers can earn enough money to travel forever by promoting the right products and services.

 2. Use Websites like Amazon Associates, eBay, and Clickbank to Research Which Products to Promote